FREE SHIPPING OVER £29

 When to See the Vet Urgently

-Call your vet if you notice:
+Call your vet if you notice dogs bloody diarrhea:

-• Large or continuous blood in stool
+• Large or continuous blood in stool, or bloody stool

 • Dog is weak, vomiting or not eating